Meet the Experts Behind WorkLife

 External Sales Coordination

 A longtime advocate of wellbeing, Danielle Kuhn is the initial point of contact for organizations who want to learn more about the center’s mission of promoting wellbeing in the workplace.
-She also works with ChristianaCare wellbeing champions and space modifications committees to establish OASIS (Opportunity to Achieve Staff Inspiration and Strength) rooms throughout the health system, places where staff can relax, refresh and decompress.
+Danielle provides project management leadership in strategic planning and performance improvement of the Center.
+She also works with ChristianaCare wellbeing ambassadors, who promote a culture of wellbeing within their teams.
 Organizing social connections for friends and family and practicing gratitude in her home life enhances her role in implementing WorkLife Wellbeing initiatives that promote the Center’s mission.

 Center for WorkLife Wellbeing Champions